<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=304391163577334&amp;ev=PageView&amp;noscript=1">

 • Use a stain eraser tool made for cleaning pool liners (available online and in pool supply shops).

-• If none of these methods fade the stain, you can always call in a pool servicer to lend their expertise and help you plan your next step.
+• If none of these methods fade the stain, you can always call in a pool service professional to assist.

 How to Remove Metal Stains from a Pool Liner